Hull and Selby Railway: The Hull and Selby Railway (1834–45)

-Also known as the Leeds and Hull Junction Railway, or Hull and Leeds Junction Railway in early communications.

 In the early 1830s the rise of Goole as a port, as well as plans for railways to Bridlington and Scarborough which posed a potential threat to Hull's port economy gave impetus to the need for a rail link westwards from Hull.
-John Exley, a Hull customs officer was prominent in promoting a line, after and the campaign was taken up by the local press and trade organisations; two local bankers raised the £20,000 required to sponsor a bill through parliament.
+John Exley, a Hull customs officer was prominent in promoting a line, after and the campaign was taken up by the local press and trade organisations; two local bankers raised the £20,000 required to sponsor a bill through Parliament.

 The original plan for a line from Leeds to Hull was continued with a new survey by Walker and Burgess in 1834.
 The engineers noted that the path from Selby to Hull was practically flat, and constructed a plan for a double track line from Selby to Hull, with minimal conflicts with existing structures outside the two towns.
 The estimated cost, including rolling stock was £340,000.

-On 11 August 1834 the Hull and Selby Railway Company was formed, and the process of obtaining an act of parliament authorising its construction was begun in late 1834.
+On 11 August 1834 the Hull and Selby Railway Company was formed, and the process of obtaining an act of Parliament authorising its construction was begun in late 1834.

 The proposed line passed through the land of Robert Raikes (of Welton) who opposed the plan in both the House of Commons, and the House of Lords; the Hull Corporation also raised objections, claiming the right to all development land along the Humber foreshore at Hull.
-Accommodation was made with both and the bill received royal assent on 21 June 1836.
+Accommodation was made with both and the bill received royal assent on 21 June 1836 as the Hull and Selby Railway Act 1836 (6 & 7 Will.
+4. c. lxxx).

 A petition to prevent the line operating on Sundays was rejected by the House of Commons.
-The act of 1836 authorised the line and allowed £400,000 to be raised from share issues and £133,333 from loans.
+The act authorised the line and allowed £400,000 to be raised from share issues and £133,333 from loans.